TRAraazze/Team6TheTemperedHeart/Readme.txt

  KNOWN BUGS------------------------------------------------------------------------------------------

+Sometimes when respawning at a checkpoint, player might be floating until you move.

 Custom mouse cursor may be off by a bit in some scenes.

 Spider enemy goes backwards when wandering.